-With today’s modern expansion of Madrid, The Plaza de Colon joining Chamberi and Salamanca districts and right next to Centro and Retiro districts is what I consider to be the modern day km 0 of the city (central starting point if you will).
+With today’s modern expansion of Madrid, The Plaza de Colon joining Chamberi and Salamanca districts and right next to Centro and Retiro districts is what I consider to be the modern downtown area of Madrid.

 Each block is centered on different aspects of their time, and you will find engravings of art and people’s names that were fundamental to the fulfillment of the initial expedition to America.
 It’s an up close and personal monument and you can actually walk around and in between the blocks.

 A new attraction has just opened giving this area a breath of fresh air.
 An old theater across the street of the Plaza de Colon has been converted into a multi functional food court called La Platea.
 Not to be missed if you’re in the area.

 With the addition of the food court, this is easily a great starting point for anyone that wants a great perception of today’s Modern day Madrid.